 Some people who apply for a green card (Lawful Permanent Resident (LPR) status) or a visa to enter the U.S. must pass a “public charge” test.
-The public charge test decides if it seems like a person will need public benefits in the future.
-They also look at if a family member or another person sponsored you, and what their income and resources are.
+Immigration may deny your application if it decides that you will end up getting certain government benefits for a long period of time.
+They also look to see if a family member or another person sponsored you, and what their income and resources are.

 Immigration officials look at a person’s whole situation.
 Things like:

 Only 2 kinds of public benefits count in the public charge test:

 Cash assistance programs that provide on-going payments.
 Examples include MFIP, SSI, and General Assistance (GA).

 Long-term institutional care, like a nursing home that is paid for by the government.

 Are you a U.S. citizen?
 Public charge does NOT apply to you.

 Do you and your family members already have green cards?
 Public charge does NOT apply to you when you renew your green card or apply to become a U.S. Citizen.
 You may have to pass the public charge test if you come back to the U.S. after being out of the country for at least 6 months.